 Most vaporizers used today in veterinary practices are used with either Isoflurane or Sevoflurane.
-There are still some Halothane (Fluothane) vaporizers on the market; however, the agent is hard to come by as most manufacturers have discontinued its production.
+There are still some Halothane (Fluothane) vaporizers on the market; however, the agent is hard to find as most manufacturers have discontinued their production.

 Frequency of service

 Most vaporizers on the market are considered “in-spec” if the output is within +- 15% of the dial setting.
-If the output is beyond that, the technician will recommend exchanging your vaporizer with a freshly calibrated one or to send your vaporizer out for recalibration.
+If the output is beyond that, the technician will recommend changing your vaporizer with a freshly calibrated one or send your vaporizer out for recalibration.

 Why can’t vaporizers be serviced on-site?

 Vaporizer output is affected by the temperature of the agent.
 The colder the agent, the lower the vaporizer output; the hotter it gets, the higher the output.
 Several factors affect the temperature.
-The oxygen flow through the anesthesia vaporizer cools the agent down; the room temperature affects the vaporizer temperature.
-The vaporizer contains a thermostat which regulates the output to compensate for these temperature variations but it has its limits.
-In order to recalibrate the thermostat, it must be done in a temperature controlled environment.
-Adjustments are made at precise temperatures and rechecked with a minimum pause of 4 hours between adjustments to confirm stability.
+The oxygen flows through the anesthesia vaporizer and cools the agent down; the room temperature affects the vaporizer temperature.
+The vaporizer contains a thermostat which regulates the output to compensate for these temperature variations, but it has its limits.
+In order to recalibrate the thermostat, it must be done in a temperature-controlled environment.
+Adjustments are made at precise temperatures and rechecked after a minimum of 4 hours between adjustments to confirm stability.
 Several subsequent identical readings are required before considering the calibration to be valid.
 This process may take up to 5 days.
-Once completed, the vaporizers are fully dried before shipping.
+Once completed, the vaporizers are fully dried before being shipped.

 Isoflurane & Sevoflurane

-Since these agents do not contain Thymol, they do not leave deposits in the vaporizer and need less frequent recalibrations.
+Since these agents do not contain Thymol, they do not leave deposits in the vaporizer and need recalibrations less frequently.
 It is still necessary to have the output checked annually when verifying your anesthesia machine.
 An indication that your vaporizer is due for recalibration is if you find yourself routinely having to use higher or lower concentrations than you generally use.
-Naturally, it is assumed that you perform daily leak checks on your anesthesia machine.
+However, it is assumed that you perform daily leak checks on your anesthesia machine.